NilsEckelt/jekyll-schedule/_posts/schedule/2015-04-17-14-40-Molecular Electronics.md

 accepted: true

 title: Molecular electronics
-summary: Latest Research: How to build organic hard drives.
+summary: Latest Research - How to build organic hard drives.
 How to store 1 Bit in one molecule
 presenters: Finn
 track:
 difficulty: